mattf1n/lm-intervention/README.md

 professions.json has a number of professions and titles from here: https://github.com/tolga-b/debiaswe.

+male/female_word.txt has biased words, mostly professions so we can use the same sentences.

+Man is to Computer Programmer as Woman is to Homemaker?
+Debiasing Word Embeddings: this paper has additional intervention methods (john-mary, woman-man, he-she etc.)

 ## Words by Hila and Yoav

 First experiment: Female names: Amy, Joan, Lisa, Sarah, Diana, Kate, Ann, Donna.
 Male names: John, Paul, Mike,